aryamanmaithani/aryamanmaithani.github.io/tuts/ma-105/responses.md

 subtitle: My responses to some of the anonymous feedback sent
 image:
 ---
+> "Parametization was the problem indeed.
+Speaking of revealing my identity, did you even watch my latest movie (till the very end)?"
+> \- Peter Parker

+Oh, good to know that I solved your doubt then.
+Yes, I had, I was thinking of making a Mysterio reference but couldn't think of a nice one.
+P.S.: How often do you refresh this page to reply quickly enough?

+---

 > "My Spidey Sense tells me that Q7 Sheet 10 is a threat.
 Can you help me fight it?"
 > \- Peter Parker